 "What is this?"

-"Well, we were up all night planning, and then we got hungry!
+she asks someone just about to put a big forkful of pancakes in his mouth."Well, we were up all night planning, and then we got hungry!
 What else were we supposed to do?

 "But how is this supposed to..." she starts, but he has already started wolfing down his meal and clearly has nothing else to contribute.
 The witch walks around past all the different food stalls that had popped up overnight.
 Fruit parfaits, pancakes and waffles, is that bacon?
 This town sure can rally around a cause, even if they seem to have forgotten what it was.
 Everyone looks very happy though, chatting and eating merrily.
 The witch grabs a plate with some goodies and heads towards a quiet bench near the edge of the square.
 At least here she's got a good view and can keep an eye out for the pig while she eats.
 She takes a few bites and it is delicious.
 The sun peeks out from behind a cloud and a nice warm sunbeam warms the area.
 It is a gorgeous morning.